What are my rights?

 Limitation periods vary

 Some other court applications have shorter limitation periods.
-If, for example, you’re making a wills variation claim as a spouse or child of the will-maker, you only have 180 days from the date the grant of probate or administration is issued to make your claim.
-See our information on challenging your spouse or parent’s will to find out more.
+If, for example, you’re making a wills variation claim as a spouse or child of the will-maker, you only have 180 days to make your claim from the date the grant of probate or administration is issued.
+We have more on challenging your spouse or parent’s will.

 Try to start your action before the will is probated.
 It’ll be harder to recover any money that’s already been given out if you’ve delayed too long.
 Probate is a legal procedure that confirms the will is legally valid.
 An executor generally can’t distribute an estate until 210 days after a grant is issued.
 After this time, they can start distributing the will if no claim is made against the estate.